ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ##### Context Clause

-If the context of a question is not Pokemon or immediately apparent, please state it in the question, or it will likely be vetoed.
+Please state the context of a question if it is not Pokemon or otherwise immediately apparent, as vague questions are likely to be vetoed.

 ![Context](/assets/images/tt-context.png)
 *There is no way to tell which game this question is asking about, therefore it is impossible to answer.*